TUDelft-PRIME-Books/Linear-Algebra/Chapter2/LinearSystems.md

 :label: Rem:LinSystems:RowEquivalentToRREF

 Again we give no formal proof.
-In the previous subsection we showed, also informally, that any matrix can be reduced to a matrix in echelon form.  (cf. {prf:ref}`Prop:LinSystems:EchelonFormExists`)
+In the previous subsection we showed, also informally, that any matrix can be reduced to a matrix in echelon form (cf. {prf:ref}`Prop:LinSystems:EchelonFormExists`).

 In this echelon matrix we may divide each row by its pivot (first nonzero element).

-And lastly 'working upwards' step by step we use each pivot -- which we made equal to 1 -- to create zeros in all positions above it.
+And lastly 'working upwards' step by step we use each pivot -- which we made equal to $1$ -- to create zeros in all positions above it.

-(The last two simplifications may be done in reversed order: first use the pivots to create zeros in the positions above them and then scale the rows.)
+The last two simplifications may be done in reversed order: first use the pivots to create zeros in the positions above them and then scale the rows.
 This reasoning supports the validity of the first statement.
 The uniqueness is harder to show in an intuitive way, and it is definitely harder to prove rigorously.